-On 22 November, opposition leaders listed their first demands (that would become more radical as time went by) on Facebook: 1) the president is to sign an association agreement with the European Union; 2) orders to suspend Ukraine’s deal with Russia are to be canceled; and 3) legislation needs to be adopted to proceed with European integration.
+On 22 November, opposition leaders listed their first demands on Facebook: 1) the president is to sign an association agreement with the European Union; 2) orders to suspend Ukraine’s deal with Russia are to be canceled; and 3) legislation needs to be adopted to proceed with European integration.
 There were no calls to mediate the conflict, rely on the judicial institutions, or await the next electoral process in 2015.
 Since protesters did not demand the president to resign, he would have remained in power had he signed the deal with the E.U.; otherwise, protests would continue.

 On 30 November, according to a police spokesperson the police resorted to force to break up a larger protest at Independence Square that was interfering with preparations to decorate a Christmas tree.
 Protesters refused to abandon the site when asked and began to throw stones and burning logs.
 Dozens were injured.

 On 13 February 2014, The Kyiv Post issued a description of all organized groups involved in Euromaidan.
-A quick read lends perspective to the inevitability of violence given the radical attitudes on both sides.
-Given the composition and ideologies of the opposing groups, and their willingness to engage in clashes with security forces, violence was to be expected.
-It is not known how much information Western observers and their political leaders may have had about the opposition.
-Nonetheless, by treating all demonstrators as peaceful protesters, and actively supporting and encouraging them, their message incited the various groups to go beyond a peaceful resolution.
+It is implausible that Western observers and their political leaders were not aware of the opposition’s radical ideologies.
+Nonetheless, by treating all demonstrators as peaceful and actively supporting and encouraging them, their message incited the various groups to go beyond a peaceful resolution.

-For example: following reports of initial clashes on 21 November between protesters and riot police, KP reported that the European People’s Party called on Ukraine’s president and government to refrain from using force on Euromaidan protesters.
-On 24 November Jan Tombinski, the European Union Ambassador to Ukraine, posted on Facebook that he wished to stress his belief that the future for Ukraine lies in a strong relationship with the E.U.
+For example: on 21 November 2013, KP reported that the European People’s Party called on Ukraine’s president and government to refrain from using force on Euromaidan protesters.
+On 24 November, Jan Tombinski, the European Union Ambassador to Ukraine, posted on Facebook that he wished to stress his belief that the future for Ukraine lies in a strong relationship with the E.U.
 Polish Foreign Minister Radek Sikorski and his Swedish counterpart Carl Bildt went even further expressing their delight that so many Ukrainians are braving the cold to protest their president’s abrupt decision to withdraw from signing the Association Agreement with the European Union.
 European Commission President, Jose Manuel Barroso, German Foreign Minister, Guido Westerwelle, Rebecca Harms, a German politician and Member of the European Parliament, and Stuart Markesh, a member of parliament from Portugal, were among those who tweeted their support for Ukrainians who wished to join the E.U.

 Lithuanian Foreign Minister Linas Linkevicius issued critical remarks of the actions of the police against peaceful protesters and trusted that the European aspirations of the Ukrainian citizens will be fulfilled.
 Moreover, while being critical of the police use of force, the top E.U. diplomat, Catherine Ashton, despite her role to mediate the conflict, told protesters that she was impressed by their determination to prefer a European path.

-Freedom House, a non-profit group with roots going back to Eleanor Roosevelt and known for its activism in favor of democratic systems also deliberated.
-Its CEO, David J. Kramer, seemingly ignoring how Yanukovych was elected, called on the president to resign so that new elections may take place.
+Freedom House’s CEO, David J. Kramer, seemingly ignoring how Yanukovych was elected, called on the president to resign so that new elections may take place.
 He added that he did not support rule by mob, but Yanukovych created a crisis by rejecting the path toward integration with the E.U. and ignoring protesters’ demands.
 The international community must stand with the democratic aspirations of those brave Ukrainian people who have taken to the streets.
 In other words, he justified rule by mob because Ukraine’s duly elected president made a decision that many people, including Western leaders, did not favor.
-(According to Kramer’s criterion French President Macron’s Western counterparts ought to have called for his resignation too because of the domestic crisis he created early in 2023 through his decision to increase retirement age; also U.S. President Trump should never be allowed to hold office for his role during the 6 January assault on the U.S. Congress by his followers).
+(According to Kramer’s criterion French President Macron’s Western counterparts ought to have called for his resignation too because of the domestic crisis he created early in 2023 through his decision to increase retirement age; according to Kramer’s logic U.S. President Trump should never be allowed to hold office for his role during the 6 January assault on the U.S. Congress by his followers).

 While U.S. Assistant Secretary Nuland was distributing pastries to protesters, U.S. Senators John McCain and Chris Murphy addressed a crowd of over 200,000 on 15 December telling them that America supported their resistance.
 Murphy said: In America we stand in awe that despite the violence on this square (that you faced from police) you have remained peaceful toward change.
-McCain followed up with, We are here because your peaceful process and peaceful protests are inspiring your country and the world.
-We are here to support your just cause.
+McCain followed up, We are here because your peaceful process and peaceful protests are inspiring your country and the world.
 The sovereign right to determine its own destiny freely and independently and the destiny you seek lies in Europe.

 Days later, on 19 December, the Foreign Ministry of Ukraine published a statement asking official representatives of foreign states to restrain themselves in their public judgments, go by fundamental principles of international law and respect Ukraine’s right to independently resolve issues of its inner development.
-Yet, still oblivious to what was happening in Ukraine, U.S. Secretary of State Kerry, speaking on 25 January at the World Economic Forum said we are pressing the government of Ukraine to forgo violence, to address the concerns of peaceful protesters, to foster dialogue, and promote the freedom of assembly and expression.
-While adding that U.S. diplomats were on the ground working with President Yanukovych to try to achieve calm and help move in this direction, he was publicly saying, We will stand with the people of Ukraine.
+Yet, still oblivious to what was happening in Ukraine, U.S. Secretary of State Kerry, speaking on at the World Economic Forum in January 2014 said we are pressing the government of Ukraine to forgo violence, to address the concerns of peaceful protesters, to foster dialogue, and promote the freedom of assembly and expression.
 And just before the worst deadly clashes were to occur in February 2014, Secretary Kerry met with opposition leaders Vitali Klychko, Arseniy Yatsenyuk, and Petro Poroshenko and told them that they have the backing of the United States.

 Although both sides had reported injuries during violent clashes throughout the first two months no deaths had taken place.
 The first casualties occurred on 22 January 2014 when three (or five) protesters were killed during a police assault on the crowd.

-Before the final days of Euromaidan, however, protesters had already stormed and seized Kyiv City Hall, the Trade Union Building, the October Palace, the Ministry of Energy and Coal Industry, the Agriculture Ministry, the Ukrainian House, and the Justice Ministry.
+By the final days of Euromaidan, however, protesters had already stormed and seized Kyiv City Hall, the Trade Union Building, the October Palace, the Ministry of Energy and Coal Industry, the Agriculture Ministry, the Ukrainian House, and the Justice Ministry.
 They were close to seizing the Parliament and the Presidential Administration, although no parliamentary business could be conducted due to the violence.
 Furthermore, ten regional councils in Central and Western Ukraine were taken over by protesters while more than a dozen others were under siege as of 25 January.
-It was clear that opposition leaders had lost control of Euromaidan and instead relied on the protests to propel their demands with the full support of E.U. and U.S. leaders.

 KP informed that protesters outfitted themselves with armor, charged the police with iron gates, used crowbars, clubs and stones, burned tires and police cars, and erected barricades.
 There were strong probabilities that some protesters had firearms given that they had assaulted a police station in the city of Lviv close to Kyiv.
 Indeed, according to an academic study on the role of violence during Euromaidan, protesters had use of Makarov pistols, Kalashnikov rifles, and hunting rifles, which led to the killing of thirteen police officers and injuries to seventy-nine more between February 18 and 20.
 The study concludes that only after the start of violent clashes with the police in mid-January [implying deaths] did the authorities offer tangible concessions and ultimately yielded power.
 It adds that violent protests succeeded in driving Yanukovych from power because they had gone beyond the cost-tolerance threshold of the regime.